Low Testosterone Treatment

 - Causes skin irritation in the form of bright red round spots at the patch’s site.

-Testosterone topical gel is used to treat hypogonadism.
+Testosterone topical gel is used to treat primary or secondary hypogonadism.
 In the United States, testosterone gel is the most commonly used therapy.
 It can be rubbed over the non-bearded area of the face, upper arms, shoulders, and on the side of the abdomen on a daily basis.
 It’s best to avoid washing or showering for the first two hours after applying it, as well as skin contact with partners or children.

 The absorption of testosterone gel is excellent.
 Nonetheless, roughly 15-20% of men have trouble absorbing the gel.
 Therefore, it is critical to monitor the levels to ensure that the amount of testosterone is increasing.
 Patented gel produced by large pharmaceutical firms and bio-identical gel prepared by specialized compounding pharmacies are the two forms of gel available.